Citation for this page in APA citation style. Close

 Would time itself be reversed if we could make the entropy decrease?
 That is unlikely, since entropy decrease anywhere (creating negative entropy or negentropy, a term coined by Leon Brillouin) must be accompanied by an increase elsewhere, to satisfy the second law.
 Otherwise we could use the local reduction in the entropy to build a perpetual motion machine.

-For Aristotle, time was a measure of motion and change and for practical purposes, many scientists have thought that time reversal is approximated by the reversal of all the velocities or momenta of material particles at an instant, starting from their current positions.
+For ">Aristotle, time was a measure of motion and change.
+For practical purposes, many scientists have thought that time reversal is approximated by the reversal of all the velocities or momenta of material particles at an instant, starting from their current positions.

 If we could reverse the motions of every material body (a practical impossibility, and perhaps a violation of Heisenberg's uncertainty principle), would that make the entropy decrease?
-Ludwig Boltzmann agreed that it might, but only for a while.
-His intuition was that a system could not return to a highly ordered original state, such as every molecule back in the perfume bottle.
+Ludwig Boltzmann agreed that it could, but only for a while.
+His intuition was that a system could not return to a highly ordered original state, such as every molecule going back into the perfume bottle.

 The fundamental question of information philosophy is cosmological and ultimately metaphysical.
 What is the process that creates information structures in the universe?